AndroidCat9/multipython/README.md

 ## Running
 ```
 pip install -r requirements.txt

 ./multipython.py
 ```
+That will open a server on port 8080.

 ## But seriously...
 With the basic app, a piano keyboard could be shared by many users, however this isn't a replacement for MIDI, and I'm sure that timing the notes on all browsers would be complicated, especially with network lag.
 Have fun!